LWgreys/iOptron_Mount_Control/README.md

 Future addins:

-4. Make the program ASCOM compatible. - This feature may take awhile because I have to write an ASCOM driver for it.
+1. Make the program ASCOM compatible. - This feature may take awhile because I need to write an ASCOM driver for it and a rewrite of the program, hints a new source code.